jbakse/compform_site/content/test/index.md

 This is some caption text.{caption}

-# Activities, Assignments, Discussions
+## Activities, Assignments, Discussions

 <div class="activity">

 ## Example Activity

-This is an example.
+This is an example activity provided as an example of what activities look like.

+This is an example activity provided as an example of what activities look like on the page.
+This is an example activity provided as an example of what activities look like.

 ### This is an example.